nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 # Overview
 Data Release Reports (DRRs) are created by the National Park Service and provide detailed descriptions of valuable research datasets, including the methods used to collect the data and technical analyses supporting the quality of the measurements.
 Data Release Reports focus on helping others reuse data, rather than presenting results, testing hypotheses, or presenting new interpretations, methods or in-depth analyses.

 DRRs are intended to document the processing of fully-QAed data to their final (QCed) form in a reproducible and transparent manner.
-Data Release Reports document the data collection methods, quality standards, and processing code used to prepare and review data prior to release, and present the quality of resultant data in the context of fitness for their intended use.
+DRRs document the data collection methods, quality standards, and processing code used to prepare and review data prior to release, and present the quality of resultant data in the context of fitness for their intended use.

 Each DRR cites source and resultant datasets that are published concurrently and cross-referenced.
 Associated datasets are made publicly available with the exception of data that must be protected from release as per NPS and park-specific policies.

 Data packages that are published concurrently with DRRs are intended to be independently citable scientific works that can serve as the basis for subsequent analysis and reporting by NPS or third parties.

 # Project Set-up
-New projects can be established using this template by downloading a zip file of the package from [This Link](https://github.com/nationalparkservice/IMD_DRR_Template/archive/master.zip)
+New projects can be established using this template by downloading a zip file of the package from [Dev Purposes TEMP Link](https://RobLBaker/IMD_DRR_Templat/zipball/master).

 ## Required Packages Not on CRAN